 Flora

-Bardia National Park’s expansive, untouched landscapes provide range of wilderness experiences.
+Bardia National Park’s expansive, untouched landscapes provide a range of wilderness experiences.
 Sal woodland (Shorea robusta) occupies around 70% of the forest, with grasslands and riverine forests occupying the remaining portions.

 Fauna